Bio

 Slumber. quickly started to gain traction with their energetic, in your face and memorable shows across Essex and crossing the border into Suffolk.

-As a 3 piece Slumber. recorded their most experimental record yet, influenced by The 1975, Arctic Monkeys and The Wombats with a dash of late 90s emo.
-How Can I Change The World When I Can't Change Your Mind? was recorded in September of 2020 and released in January 2021, This EP has achieved over 2000 Streams and gained the band radio play on both Local station CCR and BBC Essex where the band were interviewed by Rob Jelly, and their single "Love The Way You Laugh" received a prestigious Panic Award Nomination for "Song Of The Year".
+As a three piece Slumber. recorded their most experimental record yet, influenced by The 1975, Arctic Monkeys and The Wombats with a dash of late 90s emo.
+How Can I Change The World When I Can't Change Your Mind? was recorded in September of 2020 and released in January 2021, This EP has achieved over 2,000 streams and gained the band radio play on both local station CCR and BBC Essex where the band were interviewed by Rob Jelly, and their single "Love The Way You Laugh" received a prestigious Panic Award nomination for "Song Of The Year".

-With this being in Lockdown unfortunately their EP wasn't featured in a live show until October of 2022 when the band reunited with new bassist James.
+With this release coming during lockdown, unfortunately the songs from this EP weren’t featured in a live show until October of 2022 when the band reunited, along with new bassist James.